fatehr15/Elecronics-Report-Simulations/README.md

-# Circuit Simulation Journey: A Tale of Tools, Ethics, and One Hero Named Belkacem
+# Circuit Simulation Journey: A Tale of Tools, Ethics

 **By:** Hassani Fateh & Kahlrras Raid
 **For:** Mr Sahraoui Walid & Mr BOUCHACI Islem